-WCS uses science-based disease research to inform national policy and increase political will, as well as to counter traditional beliefs on the health benefits of consuming wildlife.
+WCS uses science-based disease research and surveillance to inform national policy and counter traditional beliefs on the health benefits of consuming wildlife.

-The WCS Wildlife Health Team is involved in several projects in Lao PDR:
+The WCS Wildlife Health Team has long been involved in several projects in Lao PDR, focussing on:

-Training staff at national protected areas in wildlife disease surveillance methods.
-The training is integrated into a large-scale training-of-trainers project, aiming to create a core group of NPA staff that can pass on skills to rangers on the ground.
-The disease training will be passed on to rangers, who will record dead and diseased wildlife in the NPAs, helping to build up a baseline database of wildlife mortality and monitor disease outbreaks.
+Staff at national protected areas have been trained in wildlife disease surveillance methods as part of a large-scale training-of-trainers project, aiming to create a core group of NPA staff that can pass on skills to rangers on the ground.
+The rangers, record dead and diseased wildlife in the NPAs, helping to build up a baseline database of wildlife mortality and monitor disease outbreaks.

 Working in communities near national protected areas, WCS staff collect data on hunting with the help of Lao university students.
 This information is fed back to landscape managers so that they can assess the degree of hunting and design appropriate conservation outreach campaigns.